pscally1005/pscally1005.github.io/_posts/healthier-dessert/2024-01-03-syrup-cookie.markdown

 - pb2
 - cinnamon
 - oatmeal raisin
 Description: These cookies are similar to my granulated monk fruit cookies, as they're customizable and sugar free.
 Instead of a granular sweetener though, these use a liquid zero calorie sweetener, so that way you can make them with whatever sweet device you have on hand.
-Feel free to mix up the flours (whole wheat, almond oat flour, etc.) or the mix-ins (chocolate chips, chopped nuts, raisins, etc.)
+Feel free to mix up the flours (whole wheat, almond oat flour, etc.) or the mix-ins (chocolate chips, chopped nuts, raisins, etc.).
+Also see my <a href="oatmeal-chocolate-cookies">Oatmeal Chocolate Chip Cookies</a>, or if you have granular sweetener, make my <a href="monk-fruit-cookies">Granulated Monk Fruit Cookies</a>
 Instructions:
 - In a bowl, mix together the base ingredients - sugar free syrup (or any other liquid sweetener), unsweetened applesauce, vanilla extract, baking soda, and salt<br><br>